nBerg/singularity/README.md

 ###To Come:

 - dynamic loading, registering & storing of repos & Jenkins jobs.
+- persistence of configs in mongo, or writing updates to the file.
 - support for multiple organizations
 - better module structuring
 - proper routing / yavascripts (because I'm not a JS dev)